Story by: Norton Children’s on May 7, 2020

 Getting vaccinated on time is critical, because there’s usually a lag of two to four weeks for the vaccines to become effective.

-Norton Children’s Medical Associates, affiliated with the UofL School of Medicine, offers pediatric primary care at more than 20 locations throughout Greater Louisville and Southern Indiana.
+Norton Children’s Medical Group, affiliated with the UofL School of Medicine, offers pediatric primary care at more than 20 locations throughout Greater Louisville and Southern Indiana.

 All Norton Children’s pediatricians’ offices are open and taking extra precautions to prevent the spread of COVID-19.

 Fortunately, children with COVID-19 usually don’t have symptoms or aren’t very sick.
-Still, Norton Children’s Medical Associates offices are being careful to provide a safe visit.
+Still, Norton Children’s Medical Group offices are being careful to provide a safe visit.

 “We’ve seen a nationwide increase in measles over the past few years, which is tied to a lack of vaccinated children,” Dr. Carothers said.
 “If a group of children all delay their vaccines, then there could be potential outbreaks of things like measles, chickenpox and whooping cough.
 We don’t want to be dealing with these on top of COVID-19.”